 - For women, any history of heavy menstrual bleeding

-The doctor will check for certain physical signs of anemia.
-They include swollen lymph nodes, an enlarged spleen, or pale skin and nail color.
+The provider will check for certain physical signs of anemia.
+They include swollen lymph nodes, an enlarged spleen, and pale skin or nail color.

 Complete Blood Count (CBC)

 A complete blood count (CBC) is the standard diagnostic test for anemia.
 The CBC is a panel of tests that measures red blood cells, white blood cells, and platelets.
 For diagnosis of anemia, the CBC provides critical information on the size, volume, and shape of red blood cells (erythrocytes).
 CBC results include measurements of hemoglobin, hematocrit, and mean corpuscular volume.

 Hemoglobin: Hemoglobin is the iron-bearing and oxygen-carrying component of red blood cells.
 The normal value for hemoglobin varies by age and gender.
 Anemia is generally considered when hemoglobin concentrations fall below 11 g/dL for pregnant women, 12 g/dL for non-pregnant women, and 13 g/dL for men.

 Hemoglobin concentration ranges provide information on anemia severity:

 - Mild anemia is considered when hemoglobin is between 9.5 to 13.0 g/dL